NoahTheBuzz/Processing/README.md

 # Processing
-All implementations i do with Processing
+All implementations are written in Processing

 I'm a computer science student at the university of Ulm.